-Trail running means running primarily off-road, such as on dirt and forest trails.
-Running trails can be as mellow as a 5k lap around your local city park or as extreme as a multi-day running adventure across remote mountain ranges.
+Trail running means primarily off road running, such as running on dirt and forest trails.
+Running trails can be as mellow as a 5k lap around your local city park or as extreme as a multi-day mountain running adventure across remote terrain.